makrai/notes/deFrancis89-chinese-writing.md

 * classical Chinese
-  * In earlier times most literature was produced in a style loosely called "classical Chinese" that was written by people who spoke some form of
+  * In earlier times most literature was produced in a style loosely called "classical Chinese"
-  * ancestral to the varieties of current "Chinese" noted above.
-Such
+  * ancestral to the varieties of current "Chinese" noted above
-  * produced by many people who were not even native speakers of Chinese, but
+  * produced by many people who were not even native speakers of Chinese
-  * had about the same status as Latin in the Romance situation.
-In modern
+  * had about the same status as Latin in the Romance situation
   * based more or less on speech, chiefly Mandarin but to some extent also other varieties, notably Shanghainese and Cantonese
     * these varieties of speech are mutually unintelligible, so are the varieties of written language based on them
-  * It is a widespread myth that Chinese characters cut across boundaries of speech
+  * widespread myth: Chinese characters cut across boundaries of speech
   * like the universality for the Latin alphabet
     * It is necessary to learn the concrete application of the symbols to each specific form of speech
-  * the version of Mandarin that is officially called Putonghua or Common Speech is the standard language in China, the writing system based on it is also the written standard.
-But
+  * Putonghua or Common Speech: the standard language in China
+    * the writing system based on it is also the written standard
   * it takes more effort for a Cantonese to learn to read and write in the national standard than it does for a Spaniard to learn to read and write French (DeFrancis 1984a).

-* realities of speech and writing in China that are obscured by the
+* realities of speech and writing in China are obscured by
   * myth of the universality of Chinese characters and by the
-  * ambiguity of the umbrella term "Chinese" should be kept in mind in
+  * ambiguity of the umbrella term "Chinese"
 * evolution of Chinese writing.
-There has been continuity as well as change in
+There has been continuity as well as change
   * Characters have been created by speakers of many different varieties of Chinese and often reflect the peculiarities of their speech.
   * historical changes in word order, and the characters have been shuffled